-My institution offered an early retirement program last year to faculty and staff as a long-term plan to reduce costs.
+9) My institution offered an early retirement program last year to faculty and staff as a long-term plan to reduce costs.
 An expense of \$5 million dollars was incurred.
 How should this be reported in IPEDS finance reporting?

 The \$5 million dollars in expense should be reported in the Total amount of the Employee fringe benefits or Benefits (rather than being allocated across the other functions such as Instruction, Research, or Institutional support).
-By doing so, the \$5 million dollar expense will appear as an Other expenses & deductions within the benefits column.
-The consequence of this reporting is that the one-time early retirement buyout will not affect the historical nature of total or benefits costs by function.
+By doing so, the \$5 million dollar expense will appear (by default) as an Other Functional Expenses & Deductions.
 An explanation may also be added to the context box to explain this early retirement buyout.
 The Financial Accounting and Reporting Manual (FARM) from the National Association of College and University Business Officers offers little guidance on this topic.
 However, the FARM contains useful language from GASB (Statement 47) and FASB (Concept Statement 2) indicating that such expenses should be treated as benefits: "In financial statements based on accrual accounting, employers should recognize a liability and expense for voluntary termination benefits (for example, early-retirement incentives) when the offer has been accepted and the amount can be estimated."